Asymptotic behavior of Carleman weight functions and application to controllability: Abstract

 \section{Abstract}

-This work aims to establish the asymptotic behavior of Carleman weight functions when discrete difference and average operators are applied.
+In the development of controllability and inverse problem results for semi-discrete systems, by using Carleman estimates, it is required to estimate of the discrete operators applied to Carleman weight functions.
+This work aims to establish the asymptotic behavior of Carleman weight functions under these discrete operators.
 We provide a characterization of the error term in arbitrary order and dimension, extending previously known results.
-This generalization is of independent interest due to its applications in deriving discrete deterministic and stochastic Carleman estimates where the asymptotic behavior of the Carleman weight functions is crucial.
-The aforementioned asymptotic behavior holds for Carleman weight functions used for parabolic, hyperbolic, and elliptic operators, which are applied to obtain control and inverse problems results for those operators.
+This generalization is of independent interest due to its applications in deriving Carleman estimates for semi-discrete stochastic operators.
+The aforementioned estimates hold for Carleman weight functions used for parabolic, hyperbolic, and elliptic operators, which are applied to obtain control and inverse problems results for those operators.
+We apply these results to obtain $\phi$-controllability result for a fully discrete parabolic operator, which is based in a Carleman estimate for a fully-discrete parabolic operator.